makered/tf_aws_asg_elb/README.md

 * You can fully bootstrap your instances using an AMI + user_data
 * *You want to associate the ASG with an ELB*
 * Your instances behind the ELB will be in a VPC
-* Your using a single Security Group for all instances in the ASG

 Input Variables
 ---------------